kjarj54/kjarj54/README.md

 ###

 <p align="center">👾Hello!
-I am a passionate junior developer looking for new opportunities to grow and learn.
+I am a passionate developer looking for new opportunities to grow and learn.
 My name is Kevin.</p>

 ###